Find the heavier ball in 2 weighs—8 balls weight puzzle

 Solution to the 8 balls weight puzzle: find the heavier ball in 2 weighs

-With no weights, you have the only option of weighing a few balls in one pan and same number of balls on the second pan.
+With no weights, you have the only choice of weighing a few balls in one pan against same number of balls on the other pan.

-In simple words, you have to compare weights of equal number of balls.
+In simple words, the only way is to compare weights of equal number of balls.

-Question is: How many should be the number balls in each pan for the first weighing?
+Question is: How many balls should be in each pan for the first weighing?

-Let’s see the consequence of weighing all 8 split into two groups of 4 plus 4 in the first weighing.
+Let’s see the consequence of weighing all 8 split into two groups of 4 balls each in the first weighing.

-Whichever pan goes down, that group of 4 balls must have the heavier ball.
+Whichever pan descends, that group of 4 balls must have the heavier ball.

 First stage analysis: Strategic approach of working backwards

-So taking a more promising path now, you would decide to check whether you would be able to find the heavier ball among 3 balls that have been identified as suspect balls in the first weighing.
+Taking a more promising approach, you decide to check whether you can find the heavier among 3 balls identified as suspect in the first weighing itself.

-You have now reduced the number in the suspect set of balls by 1.
-At this point don't think how you would isolate a set of 3 balls in the first weighing.
+You have reduced the number of suspect balls by 1.
+Don’t think how you will isolate a set of 3 suspect balls in the first weighing.
 Assume you have done it.

-With 3 balls containing the heavier ball, naturally you would weigh 1 ball against 1 other from the three keeping aside the 3rd ball.
-As a result.
+Okay, with 3 balls containing the heavier ball, naturally you will weigh 1 ball against 1 other from the three, keeping aside the 3rd ball.

-Whichever pan goes down has the heavier ball, and if both sides are balanced equally, the 3rd ball kept aside must be the heavier ball.
+Whichever pan descends has the heavier ball, and if both sides are balanced equally, the 3rd ball kept aside must be the heavier ball.

-So you would certainly be able to identify the heavier ball if after the first weighing you are able to identify 3 balls containing the heavier ball.
+You could then identify the heavier ball if after the first weighing you could identify 3 balls having the heavier ball.

-Now turn your attention to the first weighing.
-Your objective would be to isolate a set of at most 3 balls that contain the heavier ball.
+Now think of the first weighing.
+Your goal is to isolate 3 balls with the heavier ball.

-Second stage: How to isolate 3 balls containing the heavier ball among 8 balls in the first weighing
+Second stage: How to isolate 3 balls having the heavier ball from 8 balls in the first weighing

-Now you know what you have to do—you would just split 6 balls, not 8, into two groups of 3 each keeping 2 balls aside and weigh the two groups of 3 balls against each other.
+Now you know what you have to do.
+You will split 6 balls into two groups of 3 each.
+2 balls are kept aside.
+The two groups of 3 balls are weighed against each other.

-This again is applying the technique of reducing number of balls in the action set.
+The technique of reducing number of balls in the active set of balls applied.